Skip to Content

 It Has Gone A Long Way

 Let’s dial it back a bit, shall we?
 The 90s and the early 2000s were turbulent times for Bulgaria.
-Talk to any local from that era, and they’ll recount tales of mob killings and crime rates that would make one shudder.
-Sofia’s streets, which now echo with laughter and the hum of bustling cafes, were once darkened by the shadow of crime.
+Tales of mob killings and crime rates shocked Europe every day.
+Sofia’s streets, which now hum with laughter and music from its bustling cafes, were once darkened by the shadow of crime.
 But today, and the narrative has taken a turn for the better.
-The crime rates?
-They’ve plummeted.
-The menacing figures from yesteryears?
-They’ve receded into the annals of history.
-While no place is entirely devoid of problems, the days of rampant crime in Bulgaria are well and truly in the past.
+The crime rates have plummeted.
+No place is entirely devoid of problems, but I have to acknowledge that Bulgaria looks much better than it did in the 90s.

 Turning our attention to the healthcare system, well, I won’t spin tales.
 It’s still a work in progress.
-However, the education system has seen commendable strides.
-More Bulgarians than ever before are pursuing higher education, and the curriculum is continuously evolving to match global standards.
-Now, if you’ve ever wondered how this transformation became possible, look no further than the support from the EU.
-The influx of EU funds has revitalized infrastructure, public services, and even the arts.
-Roads, parks, and cultural centers – you name it, the EU funds have breathed life into them, enhancing the quality of life for all Bulgarians.
+The education system has seen commendable improvement with more Bulgarians than ever before are pursuing higher education and getting degrees and a lot of this is tied to the support from the EU.
+The influx of EU funds has revitalized infrastructure, public services, and even the arts (but a lot of it was also eaten by corruption, to keep things completely candid).

 But here’s the cherry on top: Bulgaria boasts extra-fast internet speeds, making it a hotspot for digital nomads which brings us to our next point…